 Objective 1: To increase coverage and improve quality of treatment, care and support services for people living with HIV

-Treatment, care and support: Testing and treatment of PLHIV is key to the Joint United Nations Program on HIV/AIDS (UNAIDS) strategy to eliminate HIV.
+Treatment, care and support: Testing and treatment of PLHIV is key to the Joint United Nations Programme on HIV/AIDS (UNAIDS) strategy to eliminate HIV.
 PLHIV on diagnosis initiate and sustained on antiretroviral therapy (ART) See Annex 16 for National guidelines.
-GF is the only financier of HIV health products, so the gap in treatment is 100%, hence this funding request will be used to treat all 9472 PLHIV that should be reached to comply with the country target for 2020 (target calculated by the ARV forecasting tool).
+GF is the financier of majority of HIV health products co-financed by the government, so the gap in treatment is reduced , hence this funding request will be used to treat all 9,472 PLHIV that should be reached to comply with the country target for 2020 (target calculated by the ARV forecasting tool).
 However, this number is derived from AEM_Spectrum and does not reflect the reality.
 (Annex 17) This will continue to be implemented in all 11 ART sites in 8 provinces.
 PAAR includes expansion of ART sites in the remaining 10 provinces.
 In Figure 1 this cascade is shown for PLHIV in Lao PDR, there is a large gap from the estimated number of PLHIV 11,442 in 2016 to the number of PLHIV with actual viral load suppression (3,605).
 To increase the number of PLHIV identified it is best to scale up screening in the subgroups with the highest prevalence such as FSW or MSM.
 Identifying PLHIV and starting them on treatment is essential to turn around the epidemic.
 HIV testing and counselling (HTC) services have been scaled up to 170 sites in 17 provinces (from 165 in 2013) and ART services are now available in 11 sites in eight provinces.(Annex 20a)

 PLHIV with a reduced viral load are unlikely to infect their sexual partners; hence this testing and treatment cascade is important to end the epidemic.
 The targets below are reflective of the number of people already diagnosed HIV positive and on treatment is 4646 on 2016.